 Online reviews are one of the most effective ways to drive potential customers to your business.
 Sure, you can spend thousands of dollars trying to shoot your business to the top of the google search engine results page (SERP), but that can be expensive and inefficient.
+In addition, while being at the top of the SERPs can show that you’re an established business, it lacks the authenticity and brand trust that an online business review can provide.

 Why Positive Online Reviews Matter for Your Business